zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`global_options`: :zeek:type:`function`                              Returns a set giving the names of all global options.
 :zeek:id:`has_event_group`: :zeek:type:`function`                             Does an attribute event group with this name exist?
 :zeek:id:`has_module_events`: :zeek:type:`function`                           Does a module event group with this name exist?
+:zeek:id:`have_spicy_analyzers`: :zeek:type:`function`                        Returns true if Zeek was built with support for its in-tree Spicy analyzers
+                                                                              (which is the default).
 :zeek:id:`haversine_distance`: :zeek:type:`function`                          Calculates distance between two geographic locations using the haversine
                                                                               formula.
 :zeek:id:`hexstr_to_bytestring`: :zeek:type:`function`                        Converts a hex-string into its binary representation.